tidev/appc-daemon/docs/Commandments.md

 and CPU architecture during installation.
 This requires a compiler to be present.
 Since the Appc Daemon's Node.js version is locked down, we can pre-compile these native addons, speed up installs, and eliminate the need for a compiler on end user machines.

+### Must be written using best practices

+The Appc Daemon code must be written using best practices including latest ECMAScript standards, unit tests, linted coding style, and inline ESDoc API docs.
+The code should use as few NPM dependencies as possible, be as memory efficient as possible, and follow best security practices.